Chris Law: Political career

 Law was a notable critic of Aung San Suu Kyi following the Myanmar Rohingya refugee crisis, and repeatedly called for her Freedom of the City of Dundee to be stripped.
 In March 2018, just days before a visit to the country with the International Development Committee to investigate allegations of human rights abuses, the visas issued to members of the Committee including Law were denied.

 On 25 April 2018, Law secured a debate in Westminster Hall on 'Protecting Children in Conflict'.
 In his speech, he called on the UK Government to do more to protect and prevent violence against children in conflict zones, such as Yemen and South Sudan.

-Law served as the co-chair of the All-Party Parliamentary Group on Video Games.
+Law served as the co-chair of the All-party parliamentary group on Video Games.
 In October 2018, Law backed The Independent Game Developers' Association's calls for a Video Games Investment Fund in the Chancellor's Autumn Budget.

 In 2020, Law joined the All Party Parliamentary Group on Whistleblowing which has been subject to criticism by some campaigners on whistleblowing law reform.

+In a debate with the UK Parliament House of Commons in March 2024, Law recognized the expulsion of Armenians from Nagorno-Karabakh as ethnic cleansing, noted the erasure and destruction of Armenian churches and crosses, criticized the UK Government for encouraging British business leaders to conduct commercial business in the region, and strongly urged the House to provide more assistance to the Armenian refugees.

 In 2025, Law posted then hastily deleted a tweet criticising a state visit by Donald Trump to the UK.
 Law tweeted, "Sitting at tonight's banquet dinner with President Donald Trump, is conceding that it's acceptable to support genocide in Gaza after yesterday's publication of UN's report on Gaza."
 SNP leader and First Minister of Scotland John Swinney also attended the state dinner held at Windsor Castle as part of Donald Trump's visit.
 Scottish Conservatives MSP Jamie Halcro Johnston said, "There will be red faces all round in the SNP after this now deleted tweet from Chris Law.
 Clearly, he was in such a rush to post a childish tweet that he forgot all about John Swinney being someone attending this dinner."